 Do we know?

-Nobody knows in there.
+Nobody knows in there?

 All right, you guys, we'll figure it out a little later.

-But it was a question about a lot of very forceful talk about North Korea.
+It's not about me, but it was a question about a lot of very forceful talk about North Korea.

 Well, there's a reason in that seven-minute clip we just played why I support the president.